 UK Customer’s Perceptions of Queuing

 With the festive season in full swing, it’s likely you’ve found yourself caught up in a queue.
 Do you ever think about what fellow queuers could be thinking about?
 The UK stereotype of the ‘polite queuer’ has been called into question in a national study about consumer habits at the point of purchase.
-At Tensator, we’ve performed our own research about the psychology behind queuing in the hope of deepening our understanding of perceptions of queuing in a retail environment.
+At Tensator, we’ve performed our own research about the psychology of queuing in the hope of deepening our understanding of perceptions of queuing in a retail environment.

 - Research found that 81% will critique other shoppers’ friendliness towards staff, as well as judging the contents of their shopping basket and even their fellow queuers’ clothing.

 - ‘Queue jumping’ is the top frustration, with 92% citing the habit as ‘very annoying’.